 Prefetching enables a browser to store the information that a user might access in the nearest future.
+Prefetching uploads the material advance to shorten the resource's time delay.
 Once the time has come and a user clicks on some link that has been already stored in the browser's cache, the necessary information immediately appears on their screen.
 There are three main types of prefetching:

 - Prerendering is quite similar to prefetching.
 It also collects the information that a user might access.
 The main difference between them is that prerendering renders the entire page and as soon as a user navigates to it, the current tab will be replaced with a hidden pre-rendered page.

 - CSS: cssmin.js, Chrome Dev Tools' Coverage tool, and YUI Compressor.

 Caching stores a copy of the asset that a user has requested and later accesses the cached copy instead of the original copy.
 There are different types of caching that help to improve delivery speed:

 - Browser cache.
 Files are stored in browser local cache so when one wants to access them, there is no need to download them from a server;

 - Cache server.
 Cache servers are located in different geographic regions so that the user’s requests don’t have to travel far.